prof-tallman/csc228/guides/the_hiding_place_reading_guide_chapters_1_to_4.md

 * The way the ten Booms treat weak, poor, lonely, or difficult people
 * Corrie learning that love is larger than romance or personal happiness

-Main question to ponder: What did Corrie learn as a child that would help her face fear and adversity as an adult?
+What did Corrie learn as a child that would help her face fear and adversity as an adult?

 ### 4. Security and Fear ###

 Since this course is about security and fear, notice that the ten Boom family does not seem "secure" in the modern sense.
 They are not wealthy, powerful, or in control of their circumstances.
 Their house is crowded, people are always coming and going, illness enters the family, and Corrie experiences loss and disappointment.
+Some points to consider as you read:

+* How Corrie and Betsie respond to life without husbands
+* What new responsibilities Corrie and Betsie discover
+* How service becomes a source of joy rather than merely a duty
+* How the ten Boom home continues to be a place of welcome and care
+* How Nazi ideas begin to move from distant rumors into Corrie’s everyday life

-Main question to ponder: Where does the ten Boom family's sense of security seem to come from?
-Is it based on control, comfort, reputation, family, faith, routine, service, or something else?
+Where does the ten Boom family’s sense of security and contentment seem to come from?

 ### Overall Guiding Question ###

 **By the end of Chapter 4, what kind of foundation has been laid in Corrie's life?
-How might that foundation prepare her to respond to fear differently than someone who had grown up with a different view of safety, suffering, and other people?**
+How might that foundation prepare her to respond to fear differently than someone who had grown up with another view of safety, suffering, and other people?**